rn09ry/deep_learning_for_bubble/README.md

 # deep_learning_for_bubble
-This is the code I made in my research
+This is part of the code I made in my research